mihcaoj/cognitus/README.md

 - If the database fails to start, ensure PostgreSQL is not running locally on port 5432
 - If mix commands fail in Docker, ensure you've completed the environment setup
 - For connection issues, verify you're using http://localhost:4000
+- While testing on a linux machine, ran into a problem with the mint dependency, try: mix deps.get mint hpax